1992 Oregon Ballot Measure 9: Campaign

+and 44 percent in support of the measure.

+Background

 In 1991, OCA Chairman Lon Mabon announced an "Abnormal Behaviors Initiative" that would seek to prevent state and local governments from "condoning or promoting" homosexuality along with necrophilia, bestiality, or pedophilia.

+Mabon and the OCA sponsored initiatives restricting LGBTQ rights in the cities of Corvallis and Springfield in early 1992.

-Supporters of the eventual ballot measure felt that their traditional values were under siege in the face of growing acceptance of homosexuality by society.
-Opponents stated that the measure was unfairly discriminatory, that it was unconstitutional, and that it demonstrated the homophobia and bigotry of its backers.
+Supporters of Measure 9 felt that their traditional values were under siege in the face of growing acceptance of homosexuality by society.

+Also in 1992, voters in Colorado passed Amendment 2, a similar anti–LGBTQ rights measure.

+Christian Coalition director Ralph Reed believed these efforts could successfully counter the LGBTQ rights movement in the United States; he stated that, if successful, Measure 9 and Amendment 2 could "roll back and snuff out the homosexual rights movement".

 The campaign for Measure 9 occurred in the midst of national discourse around "family values" and an economic downturn in which incumbent president George H. W. Bush sought to appeal to socially conservative voters.
 At the 1992 Republican National Convention, conservative commentator Pat Buchanan gave a speech saying, "There is a religious war going on in this country.
 It is a cultural war [...] this is a war for the soul of America".

-Bush stated his opposition to anti-discrimination laws protecting sexual orientation, while his opponent Bill Clinton expressed support for LGBT rights.
+Bush stated his opposition to anti-discrimination laws protecting sexual orientation, while his opponent Bill Clinton expressed support for LGBTQ rights.
 In response to a question at a campaign event in Portland, Oregon, Clinton defended homosexuals' right to "live their lives and make a contribution to the rest of us".

-The OCA used the slogan No Special Rights to imply that LGBT people wanted social advantages ("special rights") rather than mere equality.
-In this and similar campaigns, homosexuality was portrayed as a choice rather than an innate characteristic, one that did not deserve protection.